• Skip to primary navigation

 Lastly, beware of Rapid Rewards point bonuses offered in the Southwest shopping portal or by a lifestyle partner.

-For example, if the Southwest shopping portal is offering a seasonal bonus for spending a specific amount of money during a promotional period, the points earned from shopping regularly will count but the bonus points won’t.
-Similarly, Rapid Rewards points regularly earned from a lifestyle partner will count but any promotional bonus points won’t.
+For example, let’s say the Southwest shopping portal is offering a seasonal bonus for spending a specific amount of money during a promotional period.

 Yes.

 If you are over 5/24, you won’t be approved for the Southwest credit cards.
 Southwest business cards don’t add to your overall 5/24 count but are still subject to the rule.
-If you’re a points and miles beginner, this is why it’s important to understand the first 5 travel rewards credit cards to get.

-If you’re at 4/24 and would like to earn the Southwest Companion Pass, apply for a business card first.
-If and when you’re approved, the card won’t be added to your card new card count in the last 24 months, leaving you a slot for a Southwest personal card.
+If and when you’re approved, the card won’t be added to your new card count for the last 24 months, leaving you a slot for a Southwest personal card.

 What’s the biggest Companion Pass mistake to avoid?